OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

-# KMA - Resistance Detection
+# KMA - Gene Detection

 ### What does it do?